albarron/academic-kickstart/content/teaching/natural-language-processing/_index.md

 ### Some project ideas

-\[Notice that these projects have been proposed for last year and should be updated.
-They are left by now just for reference\]

 Whereas you are supposed to apply the acquired knowledge on a problem of your own interest, here are some ideas, in case you find yourself lost